LS-80 loudspeaker cable

 With LS-80 music sounds bigger.
 Larger, more expansive.
 The scale is truly impressive, the dynamic potential is perhaps a little intimidating.
 You will get that sense - a truly grand sense of scale and presence at much lower volumes, while at higher volumes you won't even be aware of the volume level as the music washes over you.
 Everything in it's place, each detail real enough to touch.
 Let the brakes off your music.

-Upgrading to EWA LS-80 is rather like upgrading your amplifier to one of the same design and range, but with more power in reserve.
+The effect of upgrading to EWA LS-80 is subjectively rather like upgrading your amplifier to one of much higher power and quality.
 It's not about the volume, it's about the control, the scale, the dynamic event, the stereo image; doing all this while being in complete control, without harming the timbre or texture.
 Music sounds bigger, closer, all around the listener in fact.
 This is what perfect phase sounds like.